sfc-gh-DShaw98/Snowpark_Hands-on_Lab/README.md

 - A Snowflake Account
 - A Snowflake user created with ACCOUNTADMIN permissions.
 This user will be used to get things setup in Snowflake.
 - Anaconda Terms & Conditions accepted.
 See Getting Started section in Third-Party Packages. https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-packages.html#getting-started
 - A Python Environment and Python IDE or Code Editor.
-We recommend Visual Studio Code. https://code.visualstudio.com/
+We recommend [Visual Studio Code](https://code.visualstudio.com/)
 - Access to Git to fork the Snowpark_Hands-on_Lab clone locally